vladkinoman/just-my-notes/books/best-computer-science-books.md

 ### Main books

-[Code Complete 2](https://www.goodreads.com/book/show/22006920-code-complete-2nd-second-edition-text-only) by Steve McConnell (the book provides guidelines and hints about how to write your code and why; amazing!; you must read this!)

-[Design Patterns](https://www.goodreads.com/book/show/85009.Design_Patterns) by Erich Gamma et al (amazing!; you must read this!)

-[Pragmatic Programmer](https://www.goodreads.com/book/show/4099.The_Pragmatic_Programmer) by Andy Hunt, Dave Thomas (the book is good for new programmers; amazing!; you must read this!)
+**[CODE COMPLETE](https://www.goodreads.com/book/show/22006920-code-complete-2nd-second-edition-text-only), 2ND ED.
+BY STEVE MCCONNELL (THE BOOK PROVIDES GUIDELINES AND HINTS ABOUT HOW TO WRITE YOUR CODE AND WHY; LEGEND!)**

+**[DESIGN PATTERNS](https://www.goodreads.com/book/show/85009.Design_Patterns) BY ERICH GAMMA, RALPH JOHNSON, JOHN VLISSIDES, RICHARD HELM (LEGEND!)**

+**[PRAGMATIC PROGRAMMER](https://www.goodreads.com/book/show/4099.The_Pragmatic_Programmer) BY ANDY HUNT, DAVE THOMAS (THE BOOK IS GOOD FOR NEW PROGRAMMERS; LEGEND!)**

-[Patterns of Enterprise Application Architecture](https://www.goodreads.com/book/show/70156.Patterns_of_Enterprise_Application_Architecture) by Martin Fowler, David Rice, Matthew Foemmel, Edward Hieatt, Robert Mee, Randy Stafford (could be outdated; relational databases still play a large role in many enterprise applications, but this material either predates or ignores other types of storage like distributed file systems (e.g., HDFS) and key-value storage (e.g., Redis); and with so many web applications using cloud services, horizontal scaling is practically a must for anything serious; this is a book you might want on your shelf because people may occasionally mention some of the patterns it describes (such as Active Record and Unit of Work; also, many of the patterns in the general section at the end of the book are quite good); amazing!)
+**[Patterns of Enterprise Application Architecture](https://www.goodreads.com/book/show/70156.Patterns_of_Enterprise_Application_Architecture) by Martin Fowler, David Rice, Matthew Foemmel, Edward Hieatt, Robert Mee, Randy Stafford (could be outdated; relational databases still play a large role in many enterprise applications, but this material either predates or ignores other types of storage like distributed file systems (e.g., HDFS) and key-value storage (e.g., Redis); and with so many web applications using cloud services, horizontal scaling is practically a must for anything serious; this is a book you might want on your shelf because people may occasionally mention some of the patterns it describes (such as Active Record and Unit of Work; also, many of the patterns in the general section at the end of the book are quite good); amazing!)**

 [How to Design Programs: An Introduction to Programming and Computing](http://www.htdp.org/) by Matthias Felleisen, Robert Bruce Findler, Matthew Flatt, Shriram Krishnamurthi (free book; more like a book on programming; unlike other introductory books, it focuses on the program design process; this approach fosters a variety of skills--critical reading, analytical thinking, creative synthesis, and attention to detail--that are important for everyone, not just future computer programmers; a true gem if you are learning to program, but a bit too slow-paced if you already are a proficient programmer; good!)

+**[UML Distilled: A Brief Guide to the Standard Object Modeling Language](https://www.goodreads.com/book/show/85001.UML_Distilled) by Martin Fowler (amazing!)**

 ### API

-[Web API Design: Crafting Interfaces that Developers Love](https://pages.apigee.com/rs/apigee/images/api-design-ebook-2012-03.pdf) by Brian Mulloy (free book; a good short starting point for RESR; if you are already familiar with REST best practices, it does not bring much new stuff; if you want to dig a little bit deeper, look at [Microsoft REST API Guidelines](https://github.com/Microsoft/api-guidelines/blob/master/Guidelines.md))
+[Web API Design: Crafting Interfaces that Developers Love](https://pages.apigee.com/rs/apigee/images/api-design-ebook-2012-03.pdf) by Brian Mulloy (free book; a good short starting point for RESR; if you are already familiar with REST best practices, it does not bring much new stuff; if you want to dig a little bit deeper, look at [Microsoft REST API Guidelines](https://github.com/Microsoft/api-guidelines/blob/master/Guidelines.md); good)

 > Speaking of [Microsoft REST API Guidelines](https://github.com/Microsoft/api-guidelines/blob/master/Guidelines.md), I found [this repository](https://github.com/zalando/restful-api-guidelines).
 I think it is similar to Microsoft's guidelines.